atomvm/AtomVM/src/platforms/rtems/README.md

 physical Ethernet link.

-CI cross-builds the hardware image in the existing `arm/imx7` job and uploads the `atomvm-grisp2` artifact.
+CI cross-builds the hardware image in the existing `arm/imx7` job and uploads the `atomvm-grisp2-sd-card-<commit>` artifact.
+It contains ready-to-copy `zImage`, `oftree` and `app.avm` files, a boot-loader entry, installation instructions, source revision details, device-tree sources and licenses.
+The debug ELF is named `debug/AtomVM-grisp2.elf` in the bundle.
 Physical boot, UART, GPIO, I²C and Ethernet remain manual checks; a successful cross-build does not establish that they work on a board.

 ### Updating the application on GRiSP 2